lizschuk25/QOLAE-Readers-Dashboard/ReadersDashboard/docs/ReadersWorkflow.md

 **Submission:**
 - On submit, compliance data is saved to `qolae_hrcompliance` database
-- Reader's portal_access_status remains 'pending' until Liz approves
+- ✅ **IMMEDIATE ACCESS GRANTED:** Reader's `portal_access_status` is set to `'active'` immediately upon submission
+- Reader is redirected to their customized Readers Dashboard Workspace
 - ✅ **Note:** The `qolae_readers` database is ESSENTIAL for:
   - Reader authentication (PIN, password, JWT tokens)
   - NDA signing workflow
   - Report assignments
   - Payment tracking
   - Performance metrics
-- Case Manager (Liz) receives notification in HR Compliance Dashboard
+- Case Manager (Liz) receives notification in HR Compliance Dashboard for background review
-- Reader sees: "Thank you!
-Your compliance documents are being reviewed.
-You'll receive dashboard access shortly."
+- Reader can start NDA workflow and begin working immediately
+- **HR Approval is a background process** - only matters if compliance is rejected

 ### Case Manager's Review Process: